Let’s explore the Diffusion of Innovations theory.

 Diffusion of Innovations

-The Diffusion of Innovations theory, proposed by Everett Rogers in 1962, remains a framework for understanding how new ideas, technologies, products, or practices spread through societies over time.
+The diffusion of innovations theory, proposed by Everett Rogers in 1962, remains a framework for understanding how new ideas, technologies, products, or practices spread through societies over time.
 2Rogers, E. M. (2003).
 Diffusion of Innovations (5th ed.).
 Free Press.

-The Diffusion of Innovations theory outlines the process by which innovations are adopted by individuals and groups, emphasising the role of communication channels, social networks, and the characteristics of the innovation itself.
+The diffusion of innovations theory outlines the process by which innovations are adopted by individuals and groups, emphasising the role of communication channels, social networks, and the characteristics of the innovation itself.

-The Diffusion of Innovations theory offers insights into how new ideas and technologies influence societies.
+The diffusion of innovations theory offers insights into how new ideas and technologies influence societies.
 Understanding these dynamics can inform public relations strategies across diverse contexts.

 “Diffusion research has helped understand new product adoption and diffusion, with network analysis and field experiments being promising tools in understanding the consumption of new products.”